Skip to main content

 Animal Policy

-Only service animals are allowed.
-Please do not bring pets or comfort animals into Red Butte Garden or Amphitheatre.
-Please do not leave any animals in your car.
+Only service animals are allowed inside Red Butte Garden and Arboretum or the Amphitheatre.
+Please do not leave any animals in the parking lot or in your car.

 Refund & Cancellation Policy